kubermatic/docs/content/kubermatic/master/tutorials_howtos/metering/_index.en.md

 +++

 KKP Enterprise Edition (EE) offers optional measuring tools to achieve easier accountability of resources by providing weekly reports about per-cluster CPU and memory utilization.
-The tool will continuously collect information about all user clusters and create reports listing individual usage values.
+The tool will continuously collect information about all user clusters and create reports containing individual usage values.
 The configuration and report files can be easily accessed from the dashboard.

 ## How it works
 The metering tool will be deployed to each seed cluster by the operator.
-From there it has access to the user clusters and will request their performance values every five minutes.
+From there it has access to the user clusters and requests their performance values every five minutes.
-The collected information will be written to a CSV file which will be saved to a `PersistentVolume` and uploaded to your S3 bucket.
+The collected information will be written to a CSV file, saved to a `PersistentVolume` and uploaded to your S3 bucket.
 At the end of the weekly collection period, a CronJob will be triggered so that all data can be evaluated and written to a report file.
-All files in the volume will be mirrored to a S3 bucket, from where the reports will be accessible.
+All files in the volume are mirrored to a S3 bucket, from where the reports can be accessed.
 The dashboard provides a convenient way to list and download all available reports.

 ## Configuration